plabajo/design/README.md

 # design

-Designs and media files for the various Plabajo projects and our werbsite.
+Designs and media files for the various Plabayo projects and our website.